sylvainbx/rust-book-fr/FRENCH/src/ch17-01-what-is-oo.md

 -->

 <span class="caption">Encart 17-1 : Une structure `CollectionMoyennee` qui
-maintient une liste d'entiers et la moyenne des éléments de la collection</span>
+contient une liste d'entiers et la moyenne des éléments de la collection</span>

 <!--
 The struct is marked `pub` so that other code can use it, but the fields within